hannobraun/fornjot/README.md

 Replace `spacer` with the name of the model you want to see.

+Rotate the model by pressing the left mouse button while moving the mouse.
+Move the model by pressing the right mouse button while moving the mouse.

+Toggle model rendering by pressing `1`.
+Toggle mesh rendering by pressing `2`.

 ### Export a Model

 To export one of the models from this repository to 3MF, run: